Doctor of Philosophy (Arts) candidate Sarah Green

-My research and professional work focus on the experiences of people who lived through adverse circumstances in childhood.
-I am particularly interested in how children's lives are heard, understood and remembered in different contexts.
+Sarah Green's research and professional work focus on the experiences of people who lived through adverse circumstances in childhood.
+She is particularly interested in how children's lives are heard, understood and remembered in different contexts.

-My PhD combines oral histories with artefacts, diaries and other records kept by children at the time of the war.
-Through these sources, I draw attention to evidence of children's resilience and agency.
-I am also interested in how memories narrated by child survivors should be positioned and understood within the current political climate in Bosnia, where the lives and deaths of children have become a focal point for debate about war remembrance.
+Her PhD research combines oral histories with artefacts, diaries and other records kept by children at the time of the war.
+Through these sources, Sarah draws attention to evidence of children's resilience and agency.
+She is also interested in how memories narrated by child survivors should be positioned and understood within the current political climate in Bosnia, where the lives and deaths of children have become a focal point for debate about war remembrance.

-Book chapter: “’I didn't see the footprints': children's monuments and contested memory in Bosnia and Herzegovina”, Exploring the Role of Transitional Justice in Rebuilding Trust in a Post-conflict Society, Sarajevo: International University of Sarajevo, 2016
+- Green, Sarah (2016), "'I didn't see the footprints': children's monuments and contested memory in Bosnia and Herzegovina," in Exploring the Role of Transitional Justice in Rebuilding Trust in a Post-conflict Society, Sarajevo: International University of Sarajevo